Last Updated: Jun 5, 2023

 Please review the following text to understand our protocol with regards to Personal Data and how we treat it.
-By visiting https://fellow.co or installing our Bot, you are providing your acceptance and consent to practices outlined here.
+By visiting https://fellow.app, signing up for our Platform, installing any of our Apps, or using our Communications Platform Apps, installing any of our you are providing your acceptance and consent to practices outlined here.

 - “Notes” refers to any content written in relation to interactions that Users have with other Users (whether in a 1:1 or group setting).